 Church leadership tends to be dominated by men, a role that has become frequently targeted.
 Pastors are vulnerable to attacks on churches and to incarceration by the authorities.
 Considerable amounts of money must be paid for their release, and leaders report harsh and degrading treatment whilst detained.
-An expert explains: "The police are known for their brutal treatments on imprisoned people...some prisoners even die under police custody."
 Christians face workplace persecution and discrimination, exclusion from government and military roles, and job loss.
-Within schools, boys are more likely to face physical beatings and harassment.
+Within schools, boys are more likely to face physical beatings and harassment, and drug addiction is a present threat.

-- Economic harassment via work/job/business
+- Economic harassment via work / job / business

 - Economic harassment via fines

-- Imprisonment by government
+- Imprisonment by the government

-- Military/militia conscription/service against conscience
+- Military / militia conscription / service against conscience

 - Violence physical

-- · Violence psychological
+- Violence psychological